Japan's core inflation hits 15-month high on energy costs

-TOKYO (REUTERS) - Japan's core consumer prices rose 0.2 per cent in June from a year earlier to mark the fastest annual pace in over a year, data showed on Tuesday, a sign the impact of global commodity inflation was gradually broadening.
+TOKYO • Japan's core consumer prices rose 0.2 per cent last month from a year earlier to mark the fastest annual pace in over a year, data showed yesterday, a sign that the impact of global commodity inflation was gradually broadening.

 The rise in the core consumer price index (CPI), which includes oil products but excludes volatile fresh food prices, matched a median market forecast for a 0.2 per cent gain and followed a 0.1 per cent increase in May.

-The increase, which was the fastest since March 2020, was due mostly to a 4.6 per cent rise in energy costs with gasoline prices up 17.9 per cent in a sign households were facing higher cost of living.
+The increase, which was the fastest since March last year, was due mostly to a 4.6 per cent rise in energy costs, with petrol prices up 17.9 per cent, in a sign that households were facing higher costs of living.

-"It's cost-push type inflation that likely won't have legs, with items propping up prices mostly energy-related," said Yasunari Ueno, chief market economist at Mizuho Securities.
+"It's cost-push-type inflation that likely won't have legs, with items propping up prices mostly energy-related," said chief market economist Yasunari Ueno of Mizuho Securities.

 Some countries, including the United States and Britain, have seen inflation rise faster than expected as demand recovers from the coronavirus pandemic, triggering debate on how quickly they should wean their economies off stimulus.